I am Iron Man…dodo dodo dodo do do do dooo….

 Now I don’t intend to tell only half the story, so let me quickly break this down for you.
 Iron from food comes in two types: heme and non-heme iron.
 Animal foods, such as red meat, contain around 40% heme iron (60% non heme), which is bound to animal proteins.
 Whereas plants contain 100% non heme iron.
 It is true that heme iron is more bioavailable (is absorbed better) than non heme iron.
 Therefore, it is recommended by the Medical Journal of Australia, that vegetarians and vegans consume 1.8 x the RDI of iron.
 They also state however, that with a balanced diet, there is no more risk of being iron deficient as a non meat eater.
-In any case, vitamin C should also be included with iron rich foods, as it aids in it’s absorption (especially good for non heme as it’s not as bioavailable).
+In any case, vitamin C should be consumed alongside iron rich foods, as it aids in it’s absorption, working to counteract negative effects of the plant compound phytate.

 Foods/Drinks that interfere with iron absorption

 Iron RDI (x 1.8)

 Top 10 vegan sources of iron (per 100g)

 - Dark chocolate – 17mg

 - Weetbix – 14mg (other fortified cereals, between 14-17mg)